Analyzing Nano-X Imaging (NASDAQ:NNOX) and Koninklijke Philips (NYSE:PHG)

 |2.56

-Nano-X Imaging presently has a consensus price target of $61.33, suggesting a potential upside of 94.03%.
-Given Nano-X Imaging’s stronger consensus rating and higher probable upside, analysts plainly believe Nano-X Imaging is more favorable than Koninklijke Philips.
+Nano-X Imaging currently has a consensus target price of $61.33, suggesting a potential upside of 93.79%.
+Given Nano-X Imaging’s stronger consensus rating and higher probable upside, equities research analysts plainly believe Nano-X Imaging is more favorable than Koninklijke Philips.

 Summary